WLCG-AuthZ-WG/jwks-cache/specification.md

 **Reliability of short-lived authorization services**:
-When a Pelican cache is embedded in a pilot, it will enforce WLCG token-based authorization but the lifetime of the service is the same as a pilot.
+When a Pelican cache is embedded in a pilot, it will enforce WLCG token-based authorization but the lifetime of the service is the same as that of the pilot.
-If the service is started during an outage of the issuer's JWKS endpoint, then having a copy of the JWKS on the system will allow the service to continue operation.
+If the service is started during unavailability of the issuer's JWKS endpoint, then having a copy of the JWKS on the system will allow the service to continue operation.

 **Reliability of "lazy fetching" authorization libraries**:
 The scitokens-cpp library (and hence HTCondor- and XRootD-based services) will only fetch the JWKS on first use.
-If the first usage occurs during an outage of the JWKS endpoint, then the access cannot be authorized.
+If the first usage occurs during unavailability of the JWKS endpoint, then the access cannot be authorized.
-Having a system-level cache will keep a valid JWKS file at all times (assuming the outage of the JWKS endpoint is less than the expiration of the JWKS copy).
+Having a system-level cache will keep a valid JWKS file at all times (assuming unavailability of the JWKS endpoint is less than the expiration of the JWKS copy).

 **Avoiding rate limits on JWKS endpoints**: